sakbarin/cmpt732p-yelp-analysis/RUNNING.md

 ```
 gcloud projects create cmpt732-project --name "CMPT732 Project"
 ```
-Next, you need to link this project with our billing account.<br/>
+Next, you need to link this project with your billing account.<br/>
 You can use the following command to retrieve your billing account ID:<br/>
 ```
 gcloud alpha billing accounts list
 ```
-Note your billing account ID somewhere.<br/>
+Note your billing account ID somewhere safe.<br/>
-Use the following command link your project with your billing account ID:<br/>
+Use the following command to link your project with your billing account ID:<br/>
 ```
 gcloud alpha billing accounts projects link cmpt732-project --billing-account <billing-account-id>
 ```